halal-beef/Nokia-2.2-Recovery-Builds/README.md

 Just Go To The Releases Tab To Download Your Favourite Recovery And Enjoy :D

 Btw Thanks For Using My TWRP

+FLASHING INSTRUCTIONS FOR ****NEW CUSTOM RECOVERY INSTALLATIONS****:

+fastboot flash boot <recovery image here>

+fastboot erase userdata

+fastboot reboot recovery

+erase the internal storage to remove encryption

+flash the provided zip in release (needed)

+flash magisk in the recovery straight after (needed or else your device will manage to encrypt itself and custom recoveries dont boot)